 In these pages you will see the chronicling of my journey from deliverance to liberation to recovery from abuse.
 If you are a survivor, I promise that you will see yourself.
 If you aren’t sure whether you are in an abusive relationship, I hope that my stories will help you to discern your own situation with clarity.

-If by some chance you are reading this blog series but are not a survivor of abuse, you will find this an enlightening and maybe sometimes frightening account of what a target (we don’t use the word victim!) experiences both during the relationship and post-escape.
+If by some chance you are reading this but are not a survivor of abuse, you will find this an enlightening and maybe sometimes frightening account of what a target (we don’t use the word victim!) experiences both during the relationship and post-escape.
 Be sure to share with your friends, because you never know who is living this behind closed doors.
 We are great secret-keepers.

 Survivors of Abuse Are Not Just Women